 FIRST stands for “For Inspiration and Recognition of Science and

 Technology.”
-FIRST, founded by Dean Kamen, is commited to spreading
+FIRST, founded by Dean Kamen, is committed to spreading

-interest in science and technology, especially for the younger generations.
+interest in science and technology, especially among students.

 FIRST also promotes the values of gracious professionalism, teamwork, critical